 Use OneSearch to search for books, eBooks, articles (from magazines, newspapers, and journals), streaming videos, DVDs, CDs, images, and more, all in a single search.
 OneSearch cross searches most CCSF Library Databases at the same time.
 OneSearch can be accessed from the Library website!
 Want to see how it works?
 Check out our video demo.

-The library has many class items on "Course Reserve" for a short checkout period (in support of homework completion), as well as items from the AS Bookloan Program.
+The library has many class items on "Course Reserve" for a short checkout period (in support of homework completion).
+They are available on a first come, first served basis.
 Use the OneSearch "Course Reserves" tab to see if the library has your textbook.

 Email reference is available Monday through Friday during the Fall and Spring semesters.
 We try to respond within two days.